top of page

 Understanding Dual Diagnosis

-Dual diagnosis is the condition of suffering from a mental illness and a substance use disorder by addressing underlying issues such as anxiety, depression, trauma and PTSD.
+Dual diagnosis is the condition of suffering from a mental illness and a substance use disorder by addressing underlying issues.
+Many times depression and/or anxiety occur with alcohol or substance use.

 • Comprehensive Assessments and Testing